An iPad Pro is powerful mobile computer. Add a Zagg Slim Book Go and you get a genuine MacBook competitor.

 The kickstand is one of the best parts of the Slim Book Go, as it offers a wide range of viewing angles: 90 degrees to 45 degrees and anywhere in between.
-Or open the kickstand all the way, rotate the iPad around, and start drawing with an Apple Pencil.
+Or open the kickstand all the way, rotate the iPad around, and start drawing with an Apple Pencil or other stylus.
 The screen is supported quite steadily at a 25 degree angle this way, even with the wrist supported by the tablet.

 Any protective case adds bulk, and the kickstand brings a bit more.
 Just the case portion of the 12.9-inch Slim Book Go without the keyboard is 0.9 pounds, adding significantly to the weight of the 1.4 lb. iPad Pro.
 The combination isn’t unweildy, but it’s noticeably heavier than the tablet on its own.

 Zagg makes no specific promises about drop protection, but the rubberized plastic that cocoons the iPad Pro certainly bring a modicum of defense for everyday bumps and blows.
 Just don’t expect your tablet to survive sliding off the top of your car.

 The keyboard flap is removable, clipping to one edge of the case with magnets.
 The connection is firm.